-ATLANTA — A Georgia death row inmate on Friday filed a new challenge to the state's requirement for defendants to prove intellectual disability beyond a reasonable doubt to be spared execution on those grounds.
+ATLANTA — A judge has denied a Georgia death row inmate's latest challenge to the state's requirement for defendants to prove intellectual disability beyond a reasonable doubt to be spared from execution.

-The lawsuit filed in Butts County Superior Court says a U.S. Supreme Court ruling in May bolsters arguments made by Georgia death row inmate Warren Lee Hill against Georgia's toughest in the nation "beyond a reasonable doubt" standard.
+Hill's lawyer had argued that a U.S. Supreme Court ruling in May bolsters his arguments against Georgia's toughest in the nation "beyond a reasonable doubt" standard.

 The high court in 2002 barred execution of the intellectually disabled, but left to the states the determination of who is intellectually disabled.